MaterializeInc/materialize/doc/developer/design/20230801_sink_conn_mgmt.md

 but will no longer "build" the connections in the controller.
 This means that `SinkConnectionReady` will be obviated as `prepare_export` is.

+### Managing broker topics

+Kafka broker admins can delete topics––either the data or the progress topics.
+We might encounter this in rendering the sink.

+If admins delete the progress topic, we will re-create it, as well as ensure the data topic exists.
+We do this because we cannot know if this is a net-new sink or if the progress topic got deleted.

+If admins delete the data topic, we will error iff we find data in the progress topic that indicates that we had previously produced data for the data topic.
+Otherwise, we will re-create the data topic.

 ## Alternatives

 We could, theoretically, treat `CreateExportToken` as a proxy for the sink in